Table of Contents

 validation

-If the validation tool is not opened in a separate window, the studio tool panel will display
+If the validation tool is not opened in a separate window, the studio tool panel displays

 validation

-If the validation tool is opened in a separate window, the validation tool window will adjust the display according to the window size
+If the validation tool is opened in a separate window, the validation tool window adjusts its display based on window size

 validation validation